 Pelvic Floor Dysfunction

-The exact cause of pelvic floor dysfunction is not known, but may include:
+The exact cause is not known, but may be due to:

 - Trauma from an accident

 |Copyright © Nucleus Medical Media, Inc.|

 Things that may raise the risk of this problem are:

 - Obesity —causes extra strain on muscles

 - An urgent or frequent need to pass urine

 - Problems passing stool, such as, straining or pain